‘What are some features of child Language?’

 As the child grows they begin repeating syllables like “da-da-da-da” and mixing syllables.

-½ to 2years the child learns how to speak through observation , they start using words and combining them to what is called ‘two-word utterances’ like “Dada-chair” meaning “That’s dad’s chair.”
+Around the ages 1 ½ to 2years the child learns how to speak through observation , they start using words and combining them to what is called ‘two-word utterances’ like “Dada-chair” meaning “That’s dad’s chair.”

 The child uses their language to express their needs and their wants, by pointing at things and making simple noises that sound like the object or word they are trying to say.